 On our last driving day, we will again engage in the beauty of the wild, rugged Madonie Natural park mountains and gorges.
 The sharp uphill curves are the natural environment for light sports cars such as the Alfa Romeo Giulia Spider.
 After getting to Petralia Soprana, the area’s highest village, we will be returning to Cefalú during the early afternoon, in time for the airport transfer to Palermo, or, why not, your individual tour extension on this mysterious and beautiful island.

 * sharing a double room/ sharing a car.

-The program for Targa Florio 2019 has not yet been finally decided, so there may be changes in the program for this trip as well, since we want to make sure that we can ride with Targa Florio in a convoy.
+** The program and date for Targa Florio 2022 has not yet been finally decided, so there may be changes in the program for this trip as well, since we want to make sure that we can ride with Targa Florio in a convoy.